Guy Martin is arguably the most famous Lincsbiker (Lincolnshire Biker), I’m probably a little biased though. I have followed Guy for many years.

 Television and fame

 Martin is not comfortable with being a public figure and rejects any notion that he is a celebrity, turning down offers such as Top Gear's Star In A Reasonably Priced Car segment.
 After struggling to come to terms with the fame brought about by his media work, Martin was diagnosed with Asperger syndrome.
-Skeptical of the psychiatrist's findings, he says "It hasn't changed anything, it just confirms why I do certain things in a certain way."
+About his psychiatrist's findings, he says "It hasn't changed anything, it just confirms why I do certain things in a certain way."
 As a result of his BBC work, he had begun to be recognized by non-racing fans even before the release of the TT3D film.
 He would be quite happy if nobody watched his shows, as it would mean he would never get recognized.
 While not wanting to seem unappreciative of the public's support, he tries to cope with fame by avoiding crowded situations.
 He prefers to live out of his van while racing or on television shoots.

 He does not see TV work as a job in itself and would not miss it if it were to end; he views it as a means to do things he otherwise could not, gaining invaluable sources of information and experiences from the people it allows him to meet.
 As such, he frequently turns down offers of television work if they don't interest him, and has said his existing TV workload was already becoming an issue.
 He fears being seen as inauthentic if he became a full-time presenter, seeing some in the industry as "passionate about anything that they're told to be passionate about".
 He has only watched one of his shows, the Pike's Peak episode of Speed, and only on the recommendation of a usually unimpressed friend.
 While appreciating the things his fame has brought him, he's deliberately avoided getting into an unsustainable financial position by living to excess.